2023: Okowa, Ayu, Melaye storm Ekiti, as 10,000 SDP members defect

 Those expected at the Tuesday event are the National Chairman of the PDP, Iyiorcha Ayu; vice presidential candidate of the PDP and Delta state Governor, Senator Ifeanyi Okowa; Senate Minority Leader, Philip Aduda; Atiku Campaign Spokesperson, Dino Melaye; Raymond Dokpesi and Henrich B. Akomolafe, a member of the House of Representatives.

-Organisers of the event, the Ekiti Progressives, in a statement, said they would also unveil a platform to mobilise support for the Atiku-Okowa Presidency.
+Organizers of the event, the Ekiti Progressives in a statement said they would also unveil a platform to mobilize support for the Atiku-Okowa Presidency.

 “The PDP in Ekiti state has continued to canvass for support for all elective positions for the 2023 elections in Nigeria, and this would be an added achievement with the decamping of 10,000 strong SDP candidates to the party.”